progressdb/ProgressDB/clients/sdk/frontend/reactjs/README.md

 </ProgressDBProvider>
 ```

-Important: Do not call the server `/v1/_sign` endpoint directly from untrusted frontends.
+Important: `getUserSignature` is required and will be called once by the provider when the app loads (the provider caches the returned values in memory and — by default — in `sessionStorage` to avoid re-calling the backend for every operation).
+Do not call the server `/v1/_sign` endpoint directly from untrusted frontends.
 The `getUserSignature` callback should call a trusted backend endpoint that holds the admin/backend API key and returns only the signature for the frontend to use.
 Your backend should authenticate the requester before issuing signatures.

+The provider exposes a small helper hook `useUserSignature()` returning `{ userId, signature, loaded, loading, error, refresh, clear }` so you can refresh or clear the cached signature as needed.